bobmarconi22/bobmarconi22/README.md

 # ⭐️ Hi there!
 My name is Bob Marconi!
 Here is a little bit about me:
 - Full Stack Engineer who loves Front End and UI design<br>
 - I love to learn new things every single day<br>
-- I love Open World Single Player games (Red Dead Redemption 2, Ghost of Tsushima, etc.) as well as games like (Madden, NCAA, NHL, MLB The Show, NHL)<br>
+- I love Open World Single Player games (Red Dead Redemption 2, Ghost of Tsushima, etc.) as well as sports games such as Madden, CFB25, NHL, MLB The Show, NHL<br>
-- I love Sports, and NEVER miss a Phillies game!
+- I love playing and watching Sports, and I never miss a Phillies game!

 ## 🌐 Socials: